Where are you moving to?

 Time Management

-Balancing schoolwork and renting an apartment can be challenging.
-To help avoid late fees, set reminders about rent payments and maintenance deadlines.
+Balancing schoolwork with renting can be difficult.
+To avoid late fees, set reminders about rent payments and maintenance deadlines to stay on schedule with them both.

 Handling Conflicts